aarushi-taori/SPPU_2019_SE_Comp_Microprocessor_Practicals/README.md

 Practical 10 : Write X86/64 ALP to perform multiplication of two 8-bit hexadecimal numbers.
 Use successive addition and add and shift method. (use of 64-bit registers is expected).

+Practical 13 : Write x86 ALP to find the factorial of a given integer number on a command line by using recursion.
+Explicit stack manipulation is expected in the code.